-The matters to be voted on at this year's Meeting are: (1) fixing the number of Trustees to be elected at the Meeting at seven; (2) electing the Trustees of Boardwalk to serve for the ensuing year; (3) appointing Deloitte LLP as auditors of the Trust for the ensuing year, at a remuneration to be fixed by the Board; (4) approving a non-binding advisory resolution to accept the Trust's approach to executive compensation; and (5) approving amendments to the Declaration of Trust.
+The matters to be voted on at this year's Meeting are: (1) fixing the number of Trustees to be elected at the Meeting at eight; (2) electing the Trustees of Boardwalk to serve for the ensuing year; (3) appointing Deloitte LLP as auditors of the Trust for the ensuing year, at a remuneration to be fixed by the Board; and (4) to consider and , if thought appropriate, approving a non-binding advisory resolution to accept the Trust's approach to executive compensation.
 Management is recommending that Unitholders vote FOR each proposal.